Recognition of Prior Learning

 Can I apply for RPL to gain a postgraduate award ?

-If you already hold any relevant qualifications you could be eligible for RPL to gain an MBA, DBA or Doctor of Advanced Studies degree.
-These degrees are meant for working professionals with an interest in high-level roles or for individuals looking to excel to their highest potential as a working professional in their field.
+If you already hold any relevant qualifications and other credentials, you could be eligible for RPL to gain advanced entry to a Master of Advanced studies, MBA, DBA or Doctorate of Advanced Studies.
+These awards are meant for working professionals with an interest in high-level roles or for individuals looking to excel to their highest potential as a working professional in their field.

 What if I can't find my old qualifications, can I still process for RPL ?